Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Roxburgh Park (South) - Somerton has 51 active public transport stops operating.
+Roxburgh Park (South) - Somerton has 51 active public transport stops.
 These are a mix of train and bus services.
-There are 10 individual routes serving these stops, collectively providing 8,891 weekly passenger trips.
+There are 10 routes operating in total, serving 8,891 weekly passenger trips.

-Transport accessibility is rated as good, with residents typically located 217 meters from the nearest stop.
-Service frequency averages 1,270 trips per day across all routes, equating to approximately 174 weekly trips per individual stop.
+The accessibility is rated good, with residents located an average of 217 meters from the nearest stop.
+On average, there are 1,270 trips per day across all routes, equating to approximately 174 weekly trips per individual stop.

 Frequently Asked Questions - Transport